In 2012, my son Agneya, then 19, was doing Bachelor’s in Commerce while simultaneously studying to be a Chartered Accountant.

 Yet another BIG IF, I mused; but the teacher was not done yet.

 “And if he has a little luck.”

 That, I silently opined, was the BIGGEST IF ever, for anyone and everyone.

 By now I half expected the teacher to add a few more IFs, like, “If Auntie had moustaches and if pigs could fly!”

 Thankfully, he didn’t.
-Maybe, like the Meteorology Department, even he thought that three IFs were enough to cover all possible outcomes.
+Maybe, like the Meteorology Department, even he thought three IFs were enough to cover all probable outcomes.

 You might remember that scene in the movie ‘Three Idiots’, when these three friends get drunk and Rancho says, “What if Lata Mangeshkar’s Dad had asked her to become a cricketer or if Sachin Tendulkar’s Dad had wanted him to be a singer?
 Where would they be today?”